 This is also about leading.
 Women are often the leaders in their families. (sorry guys … just true) They are usually their heart and nerve center of their families.
 I remember hearing the phrase, “if Momma ain’t happy, ain’t nobody happy,” and not understanding it.
 But it is so true!
 In this case, if the caregiver isn’t well, she can’t provide care to anyone.
 Taking care of our own health is the first step in leadership.

-This week also kicks off our Pathways to Leadership, our summer personal leadership development series.
+This week also kicks off our Path to Leadership, our summer personal leadership development series.
 Tomorrow morning at Rennes Health & Rehab Anna Steinfest from U.S. Bank and AFF Research and Cassie Schuh from Zaptastic Professional Coaching will kick-off the series with sessions on Personal Leadership Philosophy and Personal Leadership Brand.
 This series is designed to help improve and grow the participants personal leadership and I’m very excited!
 Every group I’m in, both personally and professionally, often focus on leadership; but most people aren’t trained in leadership or in growing their own leadership skill-set and ability.
 When I typed “personal leadership” into my Google search, it returned 776,000,000 results!
 I’d say it is an important topic!
 I have multiple books in my office, in my home, on my Nook, on my computer and on my Kindle app about leadership.
 Two of the final classes I took last year to (finally) finish my Bachelors Degree had the majority of the classes dedicated to leadership: definitions, lessons in good & bad leadership and how to improve as leaders.

 Be a leader in your life.
 You can join us to learn in our very hands on sessions of the next 3 months, you can read some great books or attend the myriad of leadership courses available online and in person.
 Hand-in-hand with that education, however, is making sure you are fit to lead (thanks Prevea and Western Racquet!).
 And you have to be healthy to do so.